Braves vs. Cubs MLB Betting Odds, Trends & Prediction

 Braves vs. Cubs MLB Betting Trends

-Braves are 5-1 SU in their last 6 games against Chi Cubs
+Braves are 2-5 SU in their last 7 games on the road

 Braves vs. Cubs MLB BETTING PREDICTION

 Take the under.
-The total is 21-3 in the Braves’ last 24 games overall, is 11-1 in their last 12 road games and is 9-2 in their last 11 contests against National League opponents.
-On the other side, the under is 5-2 in the Cubs’ last seven games overall, is 4-1 in their last five games played against the Braves and is 9-3 in their last 12 games against National League East opponents.
+The under is 22-3 in the Braves’ last 25 games overall, is 5-1 in their last six games against the Cubs and is 12-1 in their last 13 road games.
+On the other side, the under is 6-2 in the Cubs’ last eight games overall, is 5-1 in their last six games against the Braves and is 6-2 in their last eight games against an opponent from the National League.